 While many homeowners plan to sell in the spring, recent years show that the winter market remains competitive as motivated buyers and sellers work to get to the closing table.
-We’ve analyzed our local market to offer insights you can use as you determine if you should sell your Minnesota or western Wisconsin home this winter.
+This year, the market is as hot as ever, as homeowners and first-time buyers seek properties that can better accommodate the lifestyle changes experienced due to the COVID-19 pandemic.

 A snapshot of our local market

-Selling a lakeshore home this winter
+Selling a waterfront home this winter

 Selling a luxury home this winter

 Over the last year, luxury home prices in the Twin Cities metro have been hovering between $625,000-630,000.
 Meanwhile, the days on market for these homes has fallen from 46 days to 34 days over the same period of time.